indiesoftby/defold-sharp-sprite/README.md

 ![RGSS vs Builtin](rgss_vs_builtin.gif)

 How does it work?
-RGSS samples the texture multiple times with an offset on each sample and average the results.
+RGSS samples the texture multiple times with an offset on each sample and averages the results.
 For this, it uses a 4x MSAA rotated grid pattern, sometimes called 4 rooks.

 Also, **[check out the demo](https://indiesoftby.github.io/defold-sharp-sprite/)**.